XZou0803/Global-warming-visualization-project/README.md

 ![Pic6](images/Graph4.png)

-This graph is made by Tableau, and which strip represent a year's temperature anomaly.
+This graph is made by Tableau, and each strip represent a year's temperature anomaly.
 And it is interactive.

 ### 2. Global warming trend (by Tableau)
 ![Pic7](images/Graph2.png)